29 Jan, 2025

 • Guaranteeing solution trustworthiness and scalability to meet both current and future needs of a business.

-• Determining and handling technical and compliance risks to guarantee that the new digital project meets the requirements and standards of the business.
+• Determining and handling technical and compliance risks to guarantee that the new digital project meets the business’s requirements and standards.

 • Communicating with business executives and stakeholders, software developers, and project managers to make sure all teams involved are on the same page.